Located between Chetwynd and Tumbler Ridge, Brule Mine became Conuma’s first operational mine in September 2016.

 The Wolverine-Hermann Amendment Project will contribute significantly to the regional economy.
 It will mean continued direct employment for over 300 employees and 1,000 indirect jobs for families in the Peace River.
 The Hermann Operation will provide coal for the continued operation of the Wolverine Coal Processing Plant; Wolverine Mine operations employees will be transferred from the Perry Creek Operation to the Hermann Operation.
 Like the Perry Creek Operation, the Hermann Operation will produce coal by open-operation mining methods and has the potential to produce, in its first phase, approximately 9 million tonnes (Mt) of steelmaking coal for sale in the export market.

-On February 12, 2021 Conuma received the Environmental Assessment Certificate for the Wolverine-Hermann Amendment Project.
-We are currently in the process of applying for the Mines Act Permit Amendment (MAPA) and expect to receive this in early Q3 2021.
-In anticipation of receiving MAPA approval, the Conuma Project Development team is finalizing the Hermann project’s detailed engineering and construction readiness.
-Once in operation, the Hermann mine will extend the life of the Wolverine-Perry Creek complex by up to 10 years.
+On February 12, 2021, Conuma received an amendment to the Wolverine Mine Environmental Assessment Certificate to include the Wolverine-Hermann Amendment Project (the Project).
+We are currently in the process of applying for the Mines Act and Environmental Management Act Permits Amendments (MAPA) and expect to receive this in Q4 2021.
+In anticipation of receiving MAPA approval, the Conuma Project Development team is finalizing the Project’s detailed engineering and construction readiness.
+Once in operation, the Hermann Pit will extend the life of the Wolverine Mine complex by up to 10 years.

 If you have any questions please contact below;